OSH Answers Fact Sheets

 Where was asbestos used?

-- Building materials (roofing shingles, roof sealants, ceiling and floor tiles, paper products and felts, and asbestos-cement products)
+- Building materials (roofing shingles, roof sealants, ceiling and floor tiles, paper products and felts, house siding, and asbestos-containing cement and plaster products).

 Why was asbestos used in so many products?